 Although a drop in the bucket compared to spending by the 49ers, the lag in reporting seemingly violates the city’s dark money ordinance.

-California law requires that committees report contributions of $1,000 or more within 24 hours of receipt.
+California law requires that committees report expenditures of $1,000 or more within 24 hours.
 However, disclosure forms show that the company reported spending between two and 15 days after getting money.

 Related filed its financial forms Oct.
 15 but indicated that it sent a mailer for each candidate on Sept.
 30 and another on Oct.
 7 and posted online ads Oct.
 4.